 Every park has brilliant rides, but Magic Kingdom has so many it’s hard to get on them all!
 As mentioned before Buzz Lightyear’s Space Ranger Spin is in Tomorrowland and is one of our favourites.
 We went on it four times and loved competing against each other to get as many points as possible.
 There’s the old classics like Walt Disney’s Carousel of Progress, which is the one ride Walt Disney actually saw himself.
 Tomorrowland Transit Authority PeopleMover may not be a thrill ride but is interesting as it moves you around the land and even through several rides like Space Mountain.

-Fantasyland has a lot of Children’s rides, but there’s still a lot for the adults, such as one of the latest editions to the park, Seven Dwarfs Mine Train, which was the busiest ride in Disney World when we visited.
-Don’t pass up the opportunity to witness Mickey’s PhilharMagic, a fun and exciting 4D film, as well as Peter Pan’s Flight which was a exciting surprise as we didn’t think we would enjoy it so much.
+Fantasyland has a lot of children’s rides, but there’s still a lot for the adults, such as one of the latest additions to the park, Seven Dwarfs Mine Train, which was the busiest ride in Disney World when we visited.
+Don’t pass up the opportunity to witness Mickey’s PhilharMagic, a fun and exciting 4D film, as well as Peter Pan’s Flight which was an exciting surprise as we didn’t think we would enjoy it so much.
 Flying over London as Peter Pan and his friends did was very exciting!
-If you have the time then “it’s a small world” is a ride that must be seen.
-It might not be one of the best but it’s weirdness and freakishness will keep you entertained throughout, as well slightly disturbed.
+If you have the time then It’s a small world is a ride that must be seen.
+It might not be one of the best but it’s weirdness and freakishness will keep you entertained throughout, as well as slightly disturbed.

 Frontierland is small but has Splash Mountain and Big Thunder Mountain Railroad, which are both busy and popular rides.
 Watch out for Splash Mountain, you will get wet, which is why we wore our classy $1 ponchos.